MicrosoftDocs/PlayReady/Docs/index.md

 keywords: PlayReady, licensing, playable content license
 ---

-# Microsoft PlayReady Documentation
+# Microsoft PlayReady

+## Secure audio/video content against unauthorized use, and help monetize content
-Microsoft PlayReady is a set of technologies that you can use to distribute content securely over the Internet, over a network, or any other way, that prevents the unauthorized use of this content.
-This technology is used for defining, incorporating, and enforcing rights for digital media (content) chosen by the service provider and content provider, such as an expiration date, the number of times a user can play the content file, and so on.
-PlayReady technologies can be incorporated into media applications on mobile phones, tablets, personal computers, set top boxes, and other devices to enforce the content access rules.
+Microsoft PlayReady is a set of technologies that can be used to distribute audio/video content securely over a network, and prevent the unauthorized use of this content.
+This technology is used for defining, incorporating, and enforcing rights for digital media.
+The service provider and content provider can control the expiration date, the number of times a user can play the content file, the resolution of the content that can be played on a screen, the type of screen that content is rendered to, and many other control settings.
+PlayReady technologies can be incorporated into media applications on mobile phones, tablets, personal computers, set top boxes, and other devices to enforce the content access rules defined by the content owners.

+## Widely deployed
-As of 2017, thousands of services around the world and more than four billion devices use PlayReady.
+Microsoft PlayReady is the Widest Deployed Content Protection Technology in the World.
+PlayReady runs on all sorts of devices and apps, and all operating systems.
+Thousands of services around the world and more than four billion devices use PlayReady.

+Microsoft PlayReady content protection is proven, versatile and scalable.
+The development of Microsoft PlayReady DRM technology is the culmination of over 14 years of research and development, significant patent portfolio with more than $2B invested in content protection technology.
+Microsoft provides valuable and reliable IP protection to over a thousand licensees from all parts of the ecosystem to deliver millions of secured, premium content and assets.
+What makes PlayReady so effective in an ever evolving marketplace is Microsoft’s direct collaboration with the media industry leaders, content providers, OEMs, Service and Network Providers to develop features and functionality for premium entertainment scenarios.

+PlayReady can work on non-Windows platforms (such as iOS and Android) and is used by most major online video services today.
+Visit [the Licensing page](https://www.microsoft.com/playready/) to learn about licensing PlayReady for your business scenarios

+## Versions
+As of 2018, the latest version of PlayReady is 4.0, released in October 2017.
+It adds support for content encrypted in AES-CBC mode, in addition to the content already supported in AES-CTR mode.
+Find more about the different versions of PlayReady [here](Overview/product-versions.md).
+We recommend that services and device manufactureres update to the latest version available.
+However, the PlayReady ecosystem includes servers and clients running various versions of PlayReady.
+Please see [that same page](Overview/product-versions.md) to learn more about the interoperability of PlayReady clients and servers.

 PlayReady 3.0 and later supports media content composed of audio and video, such as music or movies.
-Earlier versions of PlayReady (1.X and 2.X) supports other types of content, such as executable applications and ebooks.
+Earlier versions of PlayReady (1.X and 2.X) support other types of content, such as executable applications and ebooks.

-The latest version of PlayReady, PlayReady 4.0, was released in October of 2017.
-It added support for a whole class of content, content encrypted in AES-CBC mode, in addition to the content encrypted in AES-CTR mode.
-Content encrypted in AES-CTR has been supported since PlayReady version 1.
-Learn more about the different versions of PlayReady [here](Overview/product-versions.md).
-We recommend that services update their license servers to the latest version available, and device makers do the same.
-However, at all times, the PlayReady ecosystem includes servers and clients running various versions of PlayReady.
-Please see [PlayReady Product Versions](Overview/product-versions.md) to learn more about the inter-operability of PlayReady clients and servers.

 <!-- You can find a list of docs icons for use here: https://review.docs.microsoft.com/en-us/prod-test/gallery/image-gallery?branch=master  -->